Jacopown/dotfiles/docs/ArchLinux.md

 ### Network connection

-If you use an internet cable you're probably already connected, you can check it by running
+If you use an ethernet cable you're probably already connected, you can check it by running

 ```bash
 ping www.google.com